RimaBuilds/Master-coding-prompts-with-ChatGPT/README.md

 # PromptMaster: Improve-Code-Prompts-for-ChatGPT

 This is a practical guide on how to optimize  ChatGPT prompts for programming.
 Here, I aimed to provide tips and techniques to help developers optimize their chatgpt prompts to avoid common problems and improve their code generation experience.
-This guide is particulary for those using chat.openai.com, allowing them to optimize their 25 message per 3 hours for gpt4.
+This guide is particulary for those using chat.openai.com subscription, allowing them to optimize their 25 message per 3 hours for gpt4.

 ---